Universities in Germany

 Universities of Applied Sciences are a relatively new form of higher education that were established between 1969 and 1971 and emphasise high quality, practice-oriented education.

-During their degree courses, students will become competent in using scientific methods and research results to solve concrete job-related tasks.
+During their degree courses, students will gain competences in using scientific methods and research results to solve concrete job-related tasks.

 They will be equipped with the methods and problem-solving competencies that are suitable for quickly finding and implementing solutions to professional problems in a fast-moving age - today and in the future.